Kotaimen/awscfncli/README.md

         HashKeyElementName:     id
 ```

-In many cases, you may want to deploy stacks with a few parameters changes only.
-So to
-reuse stack configs and save your time of typing, you can use *config inheritance*.
+Usually stacks in different stages are almost the same except a few parameters.
+You can use *config inheritance* to save some typing,
-You can predefine a named template of stack config in the *Blueprints* section
-and extends it in your stages.
+Define a named template in the *Blueprints* section then extends it in your stages.
 Take the above config file as an example, by using Blueprints it
 could be rewritten in the following way:

 ```yaml